Kuruman, South Africa

 Experience: Head Men's Coach, Vanderbilt, 2005-present; Head Men's Coach, Florida, 1989-2001; Head Women's Coach, Miami, 1982-88; Head Tennis Professional, Innes Arden Golf Club, Old Greenwich, Conn., June-August 1984-86; Assistant Tennis Professional, Tokeneke Beach Club, Darien, Conn., June-August 1980-82.

-Entering his 11th season as head coach of Vanderbilt’s men’s tennis program, Ian Duvenhage has made Vanderbilt a mainstay in the rankings and a consistent contender for the NCAA Tournament.
+Bio: Entering his 12th season as head coach of Vanderbilt’s men’s tennis program, Ian Duvenhage has made Vanderbilt a mainstay in the rankings and a consistent contender for the NCAA Tournament.
 The team’s rise has come as Duvenhage has crafted what is considered one of the hardest working and most respected programs in the country.

 After missing the NCAA Tournament in his initial season with the Commodores in 2006, Duvenhage has guided Vanderbilt to the tournament seven of the past eight seasons.
-Vanderbilt made back-to-back appearances in 2007 and 2008, and returned to the NCAA Tournament with a five-year stretch spanning from 2010 to 2015.
+Vanderbilt made back-to-back appearances in 2007 and 2008, and returned to the NCAA Tournament with a six-year stretch spanning from 2010 to 2015.

 The 2015 season was one of the most fruitful years, as VU finished fifth in the SEC with a record of 8-4 against league teams.
 With a 20-8 record, Vanderbilt dropped just one home match the entire season.
 The Dores competed in their fifth-straight NCAA tournament, falling 4-0 in the second round to host school Ohio State.
 Individually, Vanderbilt had immense success as Duvenhage was named the 2015 Ohio Valley Regional Coach of the Year.
 In addition, Gonzales Austin was voted the SEC Player of the Year and Ohio Valley Player of the year.
 As the No. 1 doubles team for over a month, Austin and Johnson earned All-American honors.
 Austin capped his career earning his fourth All-American title in singles, ranked No. 7 in the country.
 Freshman Daniel Valent earned Ohio Valley Player to Watch honors, SEC All-Freshman team and a spot on the Second Team All-SEC.